-With conflict escalating in the Middle East, local religious leaders and adherents will gather for an interfaith Prayer Service for Peace in the Middle East at 5 p.m.
-Wednesday, July 16, in All Saints’ Cathedral, 818 E. Juneau Ave., Milwaukee.
+With conflict escalating in the Middle East, local religious leaders and adherents gathered for an interfaith Prayer Service for Peace in the Middle East at 5 p.m.
+Wednesday, July 16, in All Saints’ Cathedral, Milwaukee.

-The Interfaith Conference of Greater Milwaukee is organizing the service to unite people of many different faiths and denominations in the vision of a world where peace is possible and violence is not inevitable.
+The Interfaith Conference of Greater Milwaukee organized the service to unite people of many different faiths and denominations in the vision of a world where peace is possible and violence is not inevitable.

 In every age and every hour, there are opportunities for diplomacy to defuse conflict, for wisdom to temper anger, for forgiveness to forestall vengeance and for faith to foster what is highest and best in the human spirit.
-Local leaders will offer prayers and stand together, unified in their diversity, as an example of what is possible.
+Local leaders offered prayers and stood together, unified in their diversity, as an example of what is possible.

-The service will conclude with the singing of Dona Nobis Pacem (Grant us Peace), in Latin, Hebrew and Arabic.
+The service concluded with the singing of Dona Nobis Pacem (Grant us Peace), in Latin, Hebrew and Arabic.

 8-10 people of any faith or spiritual background, or none at all, share a meal in an intimate space and discuss their beliefs and experiences in a moderated format that makes them feel safe and welcome.